j-d-carmichael/load-mongoose/README.md

-# openapi-nodegen-mongoose-loader
+# load-mongoose

-The established connection will use the default options, these can be overridden with mongoOpts:
+The established connection will use the default options (for mongoose 5.9), these can be overridden with mongoOpts:
 ```
 useCreateIndex: true,
 useFindAndModify: false,